 Heckman, J. J., & Borjas, G. J. (1980).
 Does unemployment cause future unemployment?
 Definitions, questions and answers from a continuous time model of heterogeneity and state dependence.
 Economica, 47(187), 247-283.

-Corcoran, M. (1982), The employment and wage consequences of teenage women’s nonemployment, in Freeman, R. B. and D. A. Wise, (editors), The Youth Labor Market Problem: Its Nature, Causes, and Consequences, University of Chicago Press and NBER.
+Corcoran, M. (1982).
+The employment and wage consequences of teenage women’s non-employment, in Freeman, R. B. and D. A. Wise, (editors), The Youth Labor Market Problem: Its Nature, Causes, and Consequences, University of Chicago Press and NBER.

-Youth Unemployment Rate Sustainable Development Goals
+Unemployment Rate (Youth) in the Sustainable Development Goals

 8. Promote inclusive and sustainable economic growth, employment and decent work for all